mprestin77/oci-vgpu-kvm/README.md

 --disk path=/mnt/data/iso/winvirtio.iso,device=cdrom \
 --network bridge:bridge1,model=virtio

 Use it as a template and customize it with VM name, vcpu, memory and disk size, updated path to disk and cdrom ISO files.
+In my example I created 2 directories owned by root on the local NVMe disk

+/mnt/data/vms - the directory where all VM qcow2 files will be created
+/mnt/data/iso - the directory where I copied all ISO files

 In this example I am using virtIO NIC and disk devices in the guest VM.
 You can download virtIO drivers from Oracle VirtIO Drivers for Microsoft Windows for Use With KVM